 Have you ever tasted truly authentic Italian gelato?
 Sure, there are gelato shops in some of the malls and downtown districts in the Valley, but for many of us, we’ve never eaten truly artisanal Italian unless we’ve visited Italy and surrounding European countries.

 Well, that’s about to change this autumn, when The Gelato Festival comes to America!
-The national Gelato Festival will be in Scottsdale on October 27-29, preceded on the calendar with a Gelato Festival in Boulder, CO (Sept 29-Oct 1) and Santa Barbara, CA (Oct 20-22), and followed a week later in Tucson, AZ (Nov.
+The national Gelato Festival will be in Scottsdale on November 18-19, preceded on the calendar with a Gelato Festival in Boulder, CO (Sept 29-Oct 1), Santa Barbara, CA (Oct 20-22), and Tucson, AZ (Nov.
 3-5).
 Plenty of amazing gelato will be available at these public events.
 Tickets are available at the website.

 In Tucson, the Gelato Festival will happen November 3-5 at La Encantada (2905 E. Skyline Dr, Tucson, AZ 85718).
 In Scottsdale, the Gelator Festival takes place at the Scottsdale Waterfront (7135 E. Camelback Rd, Scottsdale, AZ 85251).